(Or see my résumé

 , where I joined as an intern and left a few years later as a Senior Software Engineer and Engineering Lead.

-In my time at Khan Academy, I hopped around the stack, contributing to the mobile native, web, and mobile web products, and writing code across the front-end (React et al) and back-end (Python, on App Engine).
-For the last year or so of my time there, I helped lead the Independent Learning team, responsible for the cross-stack ownership and development of Khan Academy's self-directed learner experience.
+In my time at Khan Academy, I hopped around the stack, contributing to the mobile native, web, and mobile web products, and writing code across the front-end and back-end.
+For the last year or so of my time there, I helped lead the Independent Learning team, responsible for the cross-stack ownership and development of Khan Academy's self-directed learner offerings.
 It was an incredible, and incredibly rewarding, experience.

 In between the two, I spent time at Cedar

 , a healthcare technology company based in New York City building software for hospitals and other healthcare providers.
-At Cedar, I operated as both a full-stack engineer (building features and technical infrastructure) and a forward-deployed engineer, working closely with our clients to integrate with the Cedar platform.
+At Cedar, I operated as both a full-stack engineer and a forward-deployed engineer, working closely with our clients (e.g., hospitals) to integrate with the Cedar platform.

 I studied Computer Science at Princeton University, graduating in June 2015 as the student in top academic standing in my major.
 In my four years at Princeton, I interned as a software engineer at Microsoft